DevOps-FinalProject/Codebuild-EKS/README.md

-# DevOps_EKS
+# DevOps Project

-## This repo contains the terraform files to create the infrastructure on AWS for EKS and also the deployment files for
+## This repo contains the terraform files to create the infrastructure on AWS for EKS and also the deployment files for\
-## frontend ,python backend and node backend
+frontend ,python backend and node backend

 ## How to create the EKS cluster using terraform IAAC